deepcausality-rs/sites/web/content/en/blog/announcement-effect-ethos.md

 ---
-title: DeepCausality v0.9 supports Effect Ethos
+title: DeepCausality v0.9 Adds The Effect Ethos
-description: This post summarizes the new Effect Ethos feature of DeepCausality v0.9
+description: This post summarizes the new Effect Ethos added in DeepCausality v0.9
 date: 2025-08-27
 author: Marvin Hansen
 ---